-Mesothelioma latency is usually estimated as being roughly 15 to 40 years, although there have been cases in which the mesothelioma cancer latency was as short as five years and as long as 50 years after the exposure to asbestos cancer occurred.
+The mesothelioma latency period is usually estimated as being roughly between 15 and 40 years, though there have been cases in which the latency was as short as five years or as long as 50 years after the exposure to asbestos occurred.

-In fact, mesothelioma’s latency is dependent in part on which of three groups a patients belongs to:
+The mesothelioma latency period is often dependent on which of three groups a patients belongs to: